rpellerin/rpellerin.github.io/content/from-a-second-hand-regular-black-bike-to-a-fully-customized-singlespeed-bike.md

 - [ ] A white frame
 - [ ] A green saddle
 - [ ] Pink grips
-- [ ] A pink shifter cable housing
+- [ ] A pink shifter cable housing and a white one

 # Finding the parts